-The Formal process under both regulatory and non-regulatory violations consists of two separate yet equally important parts- the investigation that establishes the facts of the case and the hearing process that examines those facts.
-Each policy has its own, slightly different investigatory process.
+The Formal process under both regulatory and non-regulatory violations consists of two separate yet equally important parts - the investigation that establishes the facts of the case and the hearing process that examines those facts.

 THE INVESTIGATION

 1. GENERAL RULES OF INVESTIGATIONS